tamilselvanarjun/auto-ed/docs/mod1.rst

 ------------------
 Exercise 1: Motivating Automatic Differentiation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A. Write a function that takes as inputs a function (of a single variable) and a value of h and returns a function which takes as input a value of x the computes the numerical approximation of the derivative of f with stepsize h at x.
+A. Write a function that takes as inputs a function (of a single variable) and a value of h and returns a function which takes as input a value of x and computes the numerical approximation of the derivative of f with stepsize h at x.
 (For those coding in python, this function can be written as a closure.)

 B.  Let :math:`f(x) = ln(x)`.
 For :math:`0.2\leq x \leq 0.4`, make a plot comparing the numerically estimated derivative for h=1e-1, h=1e-7, and h=1e-15 to the analytic derivative (which should be used explicitly).

 C.  Answer the following questions:

 * Which value of h most closely approximates the true derivative?
 What happens for values of h that are too small?
 What happens for values of h that are too large?
 * How does automatic differentiation address these problems?

 Exercise 2: Basic Graph Structure of Calculations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Consider the function :math:`f(x)= tan(x^2+3)+x`.
+Consider the function :math:`f(x)= \tan(x^2+3)+x`.

 Try drawing the graph by hand.
 Compare results to that using the visualization tool.

 Exercise 3: Looking Toward Multiple Inputs